johnsiilver/boutique/docs/README.md

 ```
 Key things to note here:

-* The State object retrieved from the signal requires no read locks.
+* The State object retrieved from the signal requires no locks.
-* Perform() calls do not require manual locks.
+* Perform() calls do not require locks.
 * Everything is versioned.
 * Subscribers only receive the **latest** update, not every update.
 This cuts down on unnecessary processing (it is possible, with Middleware